A vertically integrated model with phase change for aquifers in cold firn: Solutions for expansion of a finite volume aquifer in cold firn

-Next we initialize with a case of a 10 m high by 100 m long column of water which is left to evolve over time (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{a}).
-This initialization is equivalent to infiltration in a specific region in firn, which is typically much faster than aquifer dynamics, and then allows it to evolve as a gravity current.
+Since the numerical simulator is verified and the model is validated, the remainder of this manuscript utilizes numerical results from the vertically integrated model.
+Next we initialize with a case of a 10 m high by 100 m long column of water that is left to evolve over time (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{a}).
+This initialization is equivalent to infiltration in a specific region in firn, which is typically much faster than aquifer dynamics, and subsequently allows it to propagate laterally as a firn aquifer.
 In this case the domain $x\in[0,1000 \text{ m}]$ is divided uniformly into 100 grid cells.
-The firn outside the aquifer has a porosity of $\phi=0.7$ and is at a uniform temperature of $-30^\circ$C. Figure~\ref{fig3:effect_of_temp_cartesian} shows the effect of initial lower temperatures of the firn on the propagation of the firn aquifer.
-In this case, colder firn leads to slower propagation of the aquifer and the effect of refreezing is more prominent in the regions close to the advancing edge of the front where $\partial h / \partial t>0$ (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{a},\textit{c}) than the regions experiencing drainage where $\partial h/\partial t \leq 0$ (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{a},\textit{b}).
-Within a year, there is a difference of about 30 m between the horizontal extents of the aquifers expanding in cold and temperate firn due to refreezing caused by a thermal deficit ($T_m-T_0$) of 30$^\circ$C (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{a}).
-The theoretical scaling shows an excellent comparison with the numerical solution (black dashed line in Figures~\ref{fig3:effect_of_temp_cartesian}\textit{c},\textit{e}).
-Also, the initial volumes $Q(t=0)$ of liquid water are different for each temperature due to the initial refreezing that has caused a reduction of the pore space (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{d}).
-When firn is colder, the loss of water is increased due to refreezing while expanding into cold regions.
+The firn outside the aquifer has a porosity of $\phi=0.7$ and is at a uniform temperature of $-30\,^\circ$C ($\Delta \phi = 0.057$).
+Figure~\ref{fig3:effect_of_temp_cartesian} shows the effect of initial lower temperatures of the firn on the propagation of the aquifer.
+In this case, colder firn leads to slower propagation of the aquifer and the effect of freezing is more prominent in the regions close to the advancing edge of the front where $\partial h / \partial t>0$ (Figures~\ref{fig3:effect_of_temp_cartesian}\textit{a}, \textit{c}) than in the regions experiencing drainage where $\partial h/\partial t \leq 0$ (Figures~\ref{fig3:effect_of_temp_cartesian}\textit{a}, \textit{b}).
+Within a year, there is a difference of about 30 m between the horizontal extents of the aquifers expanding in cold and temperate firn due to freezing caused by a thermal deficit ($T_m-T_0$) of 30$\,^\circ$C (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{a}).
+The theoretical scaling derived for finite volume aquifers in Section~\ref{sec3:const-vol} shows an excellent comparison against the numerical solutions (Figures~\ref{fig3:effect_of_temp_cartesian}\textit{c}, \textit{e}).
+Also, the initial volumes of liquid water within the aquifer $V(t=0)$ are different for each temperature due to the initial freezing that has caused a reduction of the pore space (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{d}).
+When firn is colder, the loss of water increases due to freezing while expanding into cold regions.
 Furthermore, the horizontal expansion scaling exponent $\beta$ depends on the ratio $\kappa / \kappa_1$ that varies with the firn temperature (Figure~\ref{fig3:effect_of_temp_cartesian}\textit{e}).
 The parameter $\beta$ goes below its maximum value (1/3 for cartesian geometry) when $\kappa / \kappa_1<1$ in a cold firn.
-Based on analytical scaling, it is clear that both the thermal deficit ($T_m - T_0$) and residual trapping ($s_r\neq 0$) will reduce the ratio ${\kappa}/{\kappa_1}$, a factor that also depends on the initial porosity of the firn.
+Based on theoretical scaling, it is clear that both the thermal deficit ($T_m - T_0$) and residual trapping ($s_r\neq 0$) will reduce the ratio ${\kappa}/{\kappa_1}$, a factor that also depends on the initial porosity of the firn.
 This demonstrates that colder firn with residual water trapping leads to the slower propagation of firn aquifers.